apache/royale-docs/component-sets/jewel/jewel-view.md

 ## Overview

-The View class is the class used as the `initialView` in a Royale Jewel [Application](component-sets/jewel/application).
+The View class is used as the `initialView` in a Royale Jewel [Application](component-sets/jewel/application).
 It is generally used as the root tag of __MXML__ documents and UI controls and containers are added to it.

 For responsive applications you can use [ResponsiveView](component-sets/jewel/responsiveview) instead.